solliancenet/azure-synapse-analytics-workshop-400/day-02/lab05-security.md

 Transparent Data Encryption (TDE) is a feature of SQL Server that provides encryption and decryption of data at rest, this includes: databases, log files, and back ups.
 When using this feature with ASA SQL Pools, it will use a built in symmetric Database Encryption Key (DEK) that is provided by the pool itself.
 With TDE, all stored data is encrypted on disk, when the data is requested, TDE will decrypt this data at the page level as it's read into memory, and vice-versa encrypting in-memory data before it gets written back to disk.
 As with the name, this happens transparently without affecting any application code.
 When creating a SQL Pool through ASA, Transparent Data Encryption is not enabled.
 The first part of this task will show you how to enable this feature.

-1. In the **Azure Portal**, open your resource group, then locate and open the `SqlPool01` resource.
+1. In the **Azure Portal**, open your resource group, then locate and open the `SqlPool01` Dedicated SQL pool resource.

     ![The SQLPool01 resource is highlighted in the Resource Group.](media/resource-group-sqlpool01.png "Resource Group: SQLPool01")